 - Are there any other templates to help me?

-Fire safety legislation in Northern Ireland has been replaced by the Fire and Rescue Services (Northern Ireland) Order 2006 and associated regulations as of 15th November 2010.
-Under the new legislation workplaces will no longer need a fire certificate but must have a 'suitable and sufficient' risk assessment in place that includes all matters relating to fire safety.
+Under the Fire and Rescue Services (Northern Ireland) Order 2006 and associated regulations workplaces will no longer need a fire certificate but must have a 'suitable and sufficient' risk assessment in place that includes all matters relating to fire safety.
 Employers have a legal duty under the current legislation to carry out a fire risk assessment and report the findings to their employees.

-For further information on the new fire legislation please click on the following link to visit the relevant pages of the Northern Ireland Fire and Rescue Service website:
+For further information on fire safety legislation please click on the following link to visit the relevant pages of the Northern Ireland Fire and Rescue Service website:

 If you are an employer or you own premises, you have a legal duty to make sure that your workplace or premises and the people who work or visit there are kept safe from fire and its effects.